-If you’re moving from XP to Windows 7, you might have a hard time adapting to the new User Interface.
-Today we take a look at the free utility called ClassicShell, which gives you the original Start Menu and classic Windows Explorer features back.
+If you are switching from XP to Windows 7, transitioning to the new User Interface could be a hard time.
+Today we take a look at the free ClassicShell service, which gives you back the original Start Menu and the features of the classic Windows Explorer.

-Note: This project is still in Beta stage so you might experience some quirkiness.
+Note: This project is still in the Beta stage so you may encounter a little bit of quirkiness.

-During the install you can select to have just the Classic Start Menu, Classic Explorer, or both.
+You can opt to only have the Classic Start Menu, Classic Explorer or both during the installation.

 Classic Start Menu

-To change the settings of the Classic Start Menu, right-click Start and choose Settings.
+To adjust the Classic Start Menu settings, right-click Start, and pick Settings.

-Here is an example of using Small Icons.
+This is an example of how to use Small Icons.

-The Classic Explorer option is great for those who want the same buttons as in XP.
-You might have to do a bit of tweaking to see them however.
-If you don’t see them right away, with Explorer open hit the key combo “Alt+T” and select Folder Options.
+The Classic Explorer option is perfect for those wanting the same buttons as in Windows XP.
+However, you may need to do some tuning to use them.
+If you don’t see them instantly, hit the key combination “Alt+T” with Explorer open, and select Folder Options.

-If you want to move them, right-click on the Menu Bar and uncheck Lock the toolbars.
+To move them, right-click the Menu Bar and uncheck Lock the Toolbars.

-Then select use big buttons, and here you can also change other settings to fit your preferences.
+Then use big buttons, and you can change other settings to match your preferences here as well.

-Here is the final result after moving them to the left and making them bigger.
+Here is the final result after they transfer to the left to make them bigger.

-You can also show the classic tree view from the settings options shown here.
+You can also use the classic tree view from the settings options shown here.

-Another neat change is when you go to shutdown or restart the machine, you get the classic shutdown screen.
+Another cool improvement is you get the classic shutdown screen when you go to shutdown or restart the system.

-Even though it’s in beta stage, in our testing over a the weekend, it seemed to run flawlessly.
-There are some some features and settings (like getting rid of breadcrumbs) that would be nice to see, and I’d imagine there will be more changes in the final version.
-It works with Vista and Windows 7 (32 and 64-bit versions), and uses very few system resources.
-If you’re new to Windows 7 and aren’t impressed with the Start Menu or the new look and feel of Explorer, ClassicShell will quickly get you back on track.
+Even though it is in the beta stage, it seemed to run flawlessly in our weekend tests.
+There are some features and settings that would be good to see (like getting rid of breadcrumbs), and I’d expect there’ll be more improvements in the final edition.
+It operates with Vista and Windows 7 (versions 32 and 64-bit), and uses very few machine resources.
+If you’re new to Windows 7 and aren’t impressed by the Start Menu or Explorer’s new look and feel, ClassicShell will get you back on track easily.